reduxjs/redux/README.md

 #### Remarks

 * It needs to be invoked two times.
 The first time with its arguments described above, and a second time, with the component: `connect(mapStateToProps, mapDispatchToProps, mergeProps)(MyComponent)`.

+* It does not modify the passed React component.
+It returns a new, connected component, that you should use instead.

 * The `mapStateToProps` function takes a single argument of the entire Redux store’s state and returns an object to be passed as props.
 It is often called a **selector**.
 Use [reselect](https://github.com/faassen/reselect) to efficiently compose selectors and [compute derived data](http://gaearon.github.io/redux/docs/recipes/ComputingDerivedData.html).